bhupinder308/Excel-Project-Shoppers-Stop-Store/README.md

 Inventory: Align stock levels for Ethnic and Western wear ahead of the March peak season to capitalize on the high conversion rates.

-# 👥 About the Brand
-Shoppers Stop Digital Store is a premier fashion retail brand in India, offering a diverse catalog from traditional ethnic wear (Sarees, Kurtas) to modern Western apparel.